 - will accept a Legal Aid Certificate, if you have one

 - will meet you outside of the law office, if you ask

 - lets you bring your kids to the office, if necessary

 Remember to be prepared and organized for your phone calls and meetings with your lawyer.
 Ask questions and make sure you understand the answers.
-You may want to take notes to help you remember important points, or ask someone you trust to go with you to the lawyer’s office.
-You must be able to speak openly and honestly in front of that person, and be sure she or he will keep your information private.
+It is best for you to take notes to help you remember important points or ask someone you trust to go with you to the lawyer’s office.
+You must be able to speak openly and honestly in front of that person and be sure they will keep your information private.

 Be prepared for your lawyer to ask you a lot of questions.
 It is important to be honest with your lawyer.
-You should tell her or him if your partner has ever bullied or abused you.
+You should tell them if your partner has ever bullied or abused you.
 Your lawyer will be able to help you best if you give as much information as possible about your situation.

 If you are more comfortable working in French, you may want to read, “French Language Services and Family Law” on the FLEW website, or go to the Femmes ontariennes et droit de la famille (FODF) website www.undroitdefamille.ca.